CPHPeters/Guest_Lecture_Experiments/README.md

 ]
 ```

-Here, the name and display name are whatever you prefer.
+Here, the name and display name are whatever you prefer (for name you cannot use spaces).
 The number of demo participants is the number of slots available to play a demo version of the experiment.
 The most important thing here is the `app_sequence`.
 In the `app_sequence` you define the sequence of apps that is displayed to participants.
 Suppose that you want to combine the `attribute_substitution` app with a public goods game or a survey, you can add `, public_goods` or `survey`, respectively.

 <h2 id="first_experiment">Your First Experiment</h2>

 Now you are familiar with the building blocks of oTree, you are ready to build your first experiment.
 As an illustration, I will use an experiment that is very easy to program: an experiment to test attribute substitution.
 Attribute substitution is a powerful psychological concept that occurs when an individual has to make a judgment (of a target attribute) that is computationally complex, and instead substitutes a more easily calculated heuristic attribute.
 The study by Strack, Martin, & Schwarz (1988) provides an excellent example of attribute substitution.
 In this study college students answered a survey that included these two questions: “How happy are you with your life in general?” and “How many dates did you have last month?”.
 The correlation between the two questions was negligible when they occurred in the order shown, but it rose to 0.66 when the dating question was asked first.
 This indicates that the students who had to make a difficult judgment about their happiness, substituted the target attribute (how happy they are) with an easier heuristic attribute (the number of dates they had last month).

-We will replicate this
+We will replicate this study based on the building blocks.
+Instead of asking how many dates a person had, we will ask how many likes a person had

 <h2 id="heroku">Connecting oTree to Heroku</h2>